tooploox/taxonify_gui/manual/annotation_pane/README.md

 # Annotation pane

-Annotation pane is a component where user chooses his or hers current annotation preferences.
-It's composed of Criterium selection view (1) and Criterium details view (2).
+Annotation pane is a component where user chooses their current annotation preferences.
+It's composed of Criterion selection view (1) and Criterion details view (2).

  The Annotation pane can be in one of 3 possible states:

 - initial state - no active annotation preferences.
-There is no criterium chosen in the Criterium selection view (1) and Criterium details view (2) is folded.
+There is no criterion chosen in the Criterion selection view (1) and Criterion details view (2) is folded.
 Choosing `Taxonomy`from (1) changes state to `taxonomic annotation` and choosing any other field changes state to `additional attributes annotation`.

 <p align="center">
   <img src="static/annotation_pane_initial.png" border=1>